ArthurEglin/SenSwiss2023/GUI/README.md

 python gui.py
 ```
 Be sure to check that the necessary devices (camera/spectrometer, pump, arduino) are connected to the computer before running the GUI.

+<a id="Results"></a>
+## Results
+Explain the regression of the results obtained with the GUI to relate to the concentration of proteins in the sample.

 <a id="Authors"></a>
 ## Authors